Let It Be

 The heart wants what the heart wants…

-One look from the intelligent beauty working by his side on the Habitat house, and Linc knew everything had changed.
+One look from the intelligent beauty working by his side on the house project, and Linc knew everything had changed.
 His long-time goal of studying at Oxford before joining his family’s finance business was abandoned in favor of helping to grow Molly’s charming family business in Vermont.
 Too bad Linc’s father had other ideas about how his future should unfold, and when forced to make a choice, Linc chose Molly.
 He chose Vermont and the Green Mountain Country Store, and he never looked back.

 Until a phone call from the past forces him to confront the choices he made decades ago and the consequences of saying goodbye, including telling his ten grown children why they’ve never met his family—a subject that’s always been off-limits until now.
 When Linc decides to go to Philadelphia to clear his conscience and see his father one last time, his wife and children insist on going along.
 Let them see what came of this choice you made, his eldest son, Hunter, says.